tarmoj/CsoundRemote/README.md

 ```

 <br>
-### Receiving channel values (getChannel)
+### Receiving channel values (requestChannelValue/getChannel)

-If you need to get a channel value from csound you have to send first command to request it (csound.requestControlChannelValue(channel) or csound.requestControlChannelValue(channel))
+If you need to get a channel value from csound you have to send first command to request it: (`csound.requestControlChannelValue(channel) or csound.requestControlChannelValue(channel)`)

 Csound sends the value back as an UDP message.
-For now the port is hardcoded to be 60606.
+For now the app's receiving port is hardcoded to 60606.
 Usually users should not worry about it, it takes place "under the hood".
+If some other software is using it, you just know to stop it, if possible.

-When the value is received, it is stored in hash `controlChannelValues` or `stringChannelValues.`   Corresponding signal `newControlChannelValue(channel, value) `or `newStringChannelValue(channel, stringValue)` is sent to the UI where it can be used within `Connections ` section
+When the value is received, it is stored in hash `controlChannelValues` or `stringChannelValues and`corresponding signal `newControlChannelValue(channel, value) `or `newStringChannelValue(channel, stringValue)` is sent to the UI where it can be used within `Connections ` section

 OR

-using a timer that fires a bit later than request is done and uses
+use a `Timer` in QML code that fires a bit later than request was done and uses
 ```
-csound.getControlChannel(channel);
+var value = csound.getControlChannel(channel);
+or
-or csound.getStringChannel(channel);
+var string = csound.getStringChannel(channel);
 ```
 to read the value from hash in `UdpClass`.